What’s the secret to submitting cohesive, strong, captivating college applications without stressing out your teen?

 I’ve spent 18 years supporting over a thousand teens on their journey to, through, and beyond college.
 I began my career in higher education, working for a prestigious national scholarship program where I was immersed in college admissions and student support for multiple top tier colleges.
 From small liberal arts colleges to large universities, I sat alongside the Deans of Admissions while they reviewed applications.
 I learned why applicants were admitted, rejected, or waitlisted.
 Each year, applicants who demonstrated insight and self-awareness consistently stood out!

-After working in higher education, I learned that getting into college is actually much easier than getting through college!
-College students continued to go through the same stressful process all over again of trying to do well in order to launch their careers.
-Again, students who mastered self-reflection, insight, and self-advocacy thrived while students who lacked clarity and confidence struggled.
+While working in higher education, I realized that getting into college is actually much easier than getting through college!
+And I saw the impact of student retention rates on subsequent years of admissions.
+From admissions to graduation, students who mastered self-reflection, insight, and self-advocacy thrived while students who lacked clarity and confidence struggled.

 Wanting to foster the self-awareness that promotes lifelong success, I became a therapist and school counselor.
 Unfortunately, I learned very quickly that the world of school counseling is stretched too thin and high school requirements are far too regulated to provide the proactive support that teens need.